Sorting algorithm: Comb sort

 Comb sort is a relatively simple sorting algorithm based on bubble sort and originally designed by Włodzimierz Dobosiewicz in 1980.
 It was later rediscovered and popularized by Stephen Lacey and Richard Box with a Byte Magazine article published in April 1991.
 The basic idea is to eliminate turtles, or small values near the end of the list, since in a bubble sort these slow the sorting down tremendously.
 (Rabbits, large values around the beginning of the list, do not pose a problem in bubble sort) It accomplishes this by initially swapping elements that are a certain distance from one another in the array, rather than only swapping elements if they are adjacent to one another, and then shrinking the chosen distance until it is operating as a normal bubble sort.
 Thus, if Shellsort can be thought of as a generalized version of insertion sort that swaps elements spaced a certain distance away from one another, comb sort can be thought of as the same generalization applied to bubble sort.

-Exchange sort

-Exchange sort is sometimes confused with bubble sort, although the algorithms are in fact distinct.
-Exchange sort works by comparing the first element with all elements above it, swapping where needed, thereby guaranteeing that the first element is correct for the final sort order; it then proceeds to do the same for the second element, and so on.
-It lacks the advantage that bubble sort has of detecting in one pass if the list is already sorted, but it can be faster than bubble sort by a constant factor (one less pass over the data to be sorted; half as many total comparisons) in worst-case situations.
-Like any simple O(n^{2}) sort it can be reasonably fast over very small data sets, though in general insertion sort will be faster.